containrrr/watchtower/README.md

 - `--tlsverify` Use TLS when connecting to the Docker socket and verify the server's certificate.
 - `--debug` Enable debug mode.
 When this option is specified you'll see more verbose logging in the watchtower log file.
 - `--monitor-only` Will only monitor for new images, not update the containers.
+- `--include-stopped` Will also include created and exited containers.
 - `--help` Show documentation about the supported flags.

 See below for options used to configure notifications.